dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 ## &#x1f48e; [Orchestration](#orchestration)

+#### &#x2182; [Congressional Power Structures](/posts/2016-07-14-facets-of-greatness-congressional-power-structures.html) An intuitive overview of working with political power structures.
+This is about leveraging your network, your goals and your colleagues' needs to get things done.

 Orchestration is really the execution of strategy.
 Whereas strategy concerns intuition and knowledge of each of the other facets, orchestration concerns coordination of each facet.
 You're working